Choosing Your Dog Breed

 A pedigree dog is similar to a pedigree cat in that it is usually a purebred dog; a dog bred to continue on the line of certain characteristics common for their breed and linage.
 Quite simply, a dog’s pedigree is a list of its parents, grandparents, great grandparents and great great grandparents etc. If you are thinking of buying a pedigree dog then ensure that the breeder has at least 3 generations back listed, with a minimum of one titled dog in the puppy’s lineage.

 What are the most popular dog breeds in the UK?

-According to the Kennel Club, the most popular dog in the UK is the Labrador.
+According to the Kennel Club, the most popular dog breed in the UK is the Labrador.
 Noted for its intelligence, obedience and friendly disposition, this dog is perfect as a family pet.
 The Labrador is also very popular in other parts of the world, most notably America where it is also the most registered pet dog.
 The Cocker Spaniel and English Springer Spaniel both come in second and third respectively whilst the German Shepherd and Staffordshire Bull Terrier stand at fourth and fifth.

 Family Dog Breeds

 Unsurprisingly, the Labrador is one of the best dogs to have in a family with small children.
 They are loving, loyal, playful but more importantly, patient; characteristics that are all essential to have when mixing a dog with small children.
 Slightly smaller than the Labrador, a Golden Retriever is similar in disposition but is neither timid nor aggressive, making them great family dogs.
 Other breeds that mix well with small children include the Pug, the Collie and the Beagle.